-Learn about British and European Union law, and the methodological and theoretical tools that criminological practitioners use.
-This is an ideal degree for those looking to work in a range of roles within the Criminal Justice System or in sectors where a broad knowledge of the law is useful.
+On our joint honours Criminology and Law BSc degree, you’ll learn about British and European Union law, as well as the methodological and theoretical tools that criminological practitioners use.
+This is an ideal degree for those looking to work in a range of roles within the criminal justice system or in sectors where a broad knowledge of the law is useful.

-Crime continues to be a central focus of public concern and political debate, particularly in world cities such as London.
-This specialist course will delve into the causes and effects of crime and criminal behaviour, and explore the criminal justice system, including the police, judiciary and prisons, examining the concept of justice and sentencing.
-You'll learn about British and European Union law, and the methodological and theoretical tools that criminological practitioners use.
+Crime continues to be a central focus of public concern and political debate, particularly in global cities such as London.
+This specialist course will delve into the causes and effects of crime and criminal behaviour.
+It will also explore the criminal justice system, including the police, judiciary and prisons, examining the concept of justice and sentencing.

 This is not a qualifying law degree for training for the legal professions.
 Please see our Law LLB, Business Law LLB or Law (with international Relations) LLB course if you’re interested in a qualifying law degree.

 You're assessed via essays, seen and unseen examinations, research projects and a final dissertation.

 In addition to the University's standard entry requirements, you should have: